EnviroDIY/LearnEnviroDIY/_episodes/04-GetPlatformIO.md

 One of the most important things to notice in the project tab is the blue vertical line along the left side of the project tab.
 This line indicates which project is the active project, meaning that the platformio.ini file in the root directory of that project is where PlatformIO will look for build instructions.
 In the screen shots provided “ModularSensors” is the active project, and all others are inactive (even though I am editing files in the LearnEnviroDIY project).

 There’s a little half-circle that appears when your mouse hovers over the project tab that will allow you to hide or show it as needed.
 This will be useful when you are comparing two sketches side-by-side.

+In the next episode, we will start uploading code to the Mayfly!